nebari-dev/nebari-docs/docs/docs/faq.md

 These aren't available to the Dask workers.

-### How to use .bashrc on QHub?
+### How can users use .bashrc on Nebari?

-Users can use `.bashrc` on QHub, but it's important to note that by default QHub sources `.bash_profile`.
-The users might need to be sure to source the `.bashrc` inside of the
-`.bash_profile`.
-It's important to note that if they set environment variables in this way, they aren't available inside the notebooks.
+The user can use `.bashrc` on Nebari, but it's important to note that by default Nebari sources `.bash_profile`.
+The user should double-check to source the `.bashrc` inside of the `.bash_profile`.
+It's important to note that if the user sets environment variables in this way, these variables aren't available inside the notebooks.

 ### How to use environment variables on dask workers which aren't loaded via a package?

-It's achieved through the UI:
+It's achieved through the web interface:

 ```python
 import dask_gateway